-Following is the list of common errors that can be seen in “spotting the error” questions in the Bank exam –
+Following is the list of common errors that can be seen in “spotting the error” questions in Bank exam –

-2. In the case of using prepositions, you need to keep in mind the following definitions – between (to be used for only two)
+2. In case of using prepositions, you need to keep in mind the following definitions – between (to be used for only two)

 3. Always check for subject-verb agreement – if a subject is singular, then its verb should also be singular.
-On similar grounds, if a subject is plural, then its verb should also be plural.
+On similar grounds, if a subject is a plural, then its verb should also be plural.
 Furthermore, if you write in the present tense, both the noun and the verb take plural forms in opposite ways.
 For instance, the noun adds an “s” to its singular form, on the other hand, the verb removes the “s” from its singular form.

 4. Check for errors in the use of conjunctions – remember that a sentence only uses one conjunction at a time.
-For instance, the use of both “as” and “so” in the same sentence is incorrect.
+For instance, use of both “as” and “so” in the same sentence is incorrect.

 5. The distinction between “much” and “many” – the word “much” is used before uncountable nouns, while the word “many” is used before countable nouns.

 Here, uncountable nouns are substances which can not be further broken down into smaller elements.
 For example, “litres of milk” (here the word “milk” cannot be further broken down into smaller units).
 On the other hand, countable nouns are substances which can be broken down into smaller elements.
 For instance, “two dogs” (here the existence of the word “two” makes the verb countable.

 6.‘Than’ should be used after ‘no other’.